-The 45 plans participating in both the 2016 and 2017 surveys saw a 9.2 percent increase in their HSA/HDHP enrollment.
+The 45 plans participating in both the 2016 and 2017 surveys saw a 9.2 percent increase in their HSA/CDHP enrollment.

 The majority of health insurance providers reported offering additional tools to help members manage their health and finances, including online access to account information, health and wellness resources, and cost and quality data.